Perfect Chirality with imperfect polarisation

 These chiral behaviours have been recognised as a new tool in the development of light-matter interfaces \cite{chiral_quantum_optics}.
 One application is constructing on-chip quantum memories with charged QDs, the qubit-states of which possess oppositely handed circular dipoles.
 Without chirality distinguishing these dipoles in-plane is cumbersome: requiring the collection and interference of beams propagating in orthogonal directions \cite{cant_do_in_plane}.

-Perfect chirality (100\% emission in a single direction) is generally assumed to only be possible at points of circular polarisation (a C point).
+Perfect chirality (100\% emission in a single direction) is frequently pursued by attempting to place the emitter at a point of perfect circular polarisation (a C point).
 These points are scarce in most structures.
 In nanofibre based waveguides only elliptical polarisation is practically accessible \cite{Rauschenbeutel}, while nano-beam and photonic crystal structures support circular polarisation at a few accessible locations, but the light field is elliptically polarised over the majority of the mode volume \cite{Kobus_c_points, Rici_coles1, Lodahl1}.

-Previous work on chriality has focused on the special case of matter systems with circular transition dipoles.
-In this Letter we relax this assumption and consider the full range of possible dipoles; that is linear, circular and any intermediate ellipse.
-Within this broader framework it becomes clear that in the typical case of elliptical polarisation perfect chiral behaviour is possible given the correct transition dipole.
-This is attractive for light-matter interfaces as higher coupling efficiencies will typically be possible using elliptical polarisation.
+However, in the typical case of elliptical polarisation perfect chiral behaviour is still possible given the correct transition dipole \cite{Rauschenbeutel, Unidirectional_surface_waves,Francisco_2021, Francisco_2018, VanMechelen_16, Francisco_2014}.
+This suggests the alternative strategy of engineering the emitter dipole, the topic of this letter.
+This approach is attractive for quantum light-matter interfaces as higher coupling efficiencies will typically be possible using elliptical polarisation.

 \emph{Emission} - We begin with a 1D waveguide supporting a single forward and single backward propagating mode described by classical, complex electric fields given by $\mathbf{E}_f(\mathbf{r})$ and $\mathbf{E}_b(\mathbf{r})$.
 Light is emitted by a matter system (MS), which is assumed to be a two level quantum system with energy levels connected by an optical dipole transition with dipole moment $\mathbf{d}$.
 The MS could represent an atom or QD for example.
 It is placed at a location in the waveguide, $\mathbf{r}$, and interacts with the electric fields at this location.